 Martin joined Watsi on January 14th, 2015.
 25 other people also joined Watsi on that day!
-Martin's most recent donation supported Joseph, a three-year-old boy from Kenya, to fund corrective surgery to heal his birth condition.
+Martin's most recent donation supported Thet, a 35 year old vendor from Burma, to fund heart surgery.

 Joseph is a 3-year-old who hails from Kiambu County in Kenya.
 He is the fourth born in a family of five children.
 Joseph loves to play with his siblings.
 At the age of one year, Joseph's mother took him to the hospital.
 His health was not well enough at that time to safely undergo surgery.
 In September of this year, they brought him to Nazareth Hospital and doctors diagnosed him with cryptorchdisim.
 Cryptorchidism is a condition in which one or both of the testicles remains undescended.
 If left untreated, Joseph has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 The surgeon recommends an orchidopexy procedure but the family’s health insurance could not be used since it has paid for previous surgeries and also treatment for his other brothers.
 Joseph's family's income is very limited and they are seeking help.
 Joseph will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
 Fortunately, he is scheduled to undergo corrective surgery on November 4th.
 AMHF is requesting $483 to cover the total cost of his procedure and care.
 "We really appreciate the kind sponsorship of our other son.
 We pray that you may extend the same gesture to Joseph so that he can also grow up like other normal boys,” says Joseph’s father.